-As with other parts of our bodies that change over time, our breasts also change.
-They lose firmness and volume, the internal supporting ligaments (Cooper’s Ligaments) become weaker and the skin loses its former elasticity, the internal supporting ligaments become weaker, and so the breasts start to droop.
-These natural ageing changes are accelerated by pregnancy, breast feeding and significant weight loss.
+As with other parts of our bodies that change over time, breasts also change.
+They lose firmness and volume, the internal supporting ligaments (Cooper’s Ligaments) become weaker and the skin loses its former elasticity.
+As a result, under the effects of gravity, the breasts start to droop.
+These natural ageing changes are accelerated by pregnancy, breast feeding and major weight loss.